mnofresno/disney-agc/README.md

-# Chromecast Automatic Gain Control (AGC)
+# Chromecast Automatic Gain Control (AGC) 🎬🔊

+**Because your kid's Disney movie shouldn't make you deaf while you're trying to work** 🎧👨‍💻

 An intelligent Python script that automatically adjusts Chromecast volume based on real-time audio analysis from your microphone.
-The system uses spectral analysis to distinguish between dialogue and music, ensuring optimal listening experience without manual intervention.
+The system uses spectral analysis to distinguish between dialogue and music, ensuring your daughter can hear Elsa sing "Let It Go" while you can still hear yourself think (and work) 🧠💼

 ## Overview

-This project solves a common problem: when watching content on Chromecast, dialogue can be too quiet while background music or action scenes are too loud.
-The script continuously monitors the audio output (captured via microphone), analyzes its spectral characteristics, and automatically adjusts the Chromecast volume accordingly.
+**The Problem:** Your kid is watching Disney movies on the TV, and you're trying to work nearby.
+The dialogue is too quiet, but when the music kicks in (you know, *that* song), it's loud enough to wake the neighbors.
+You're constantly reaching for the remote like a volume-control zombie 🧟‍♂️📺

+**The Solution:** This script listens to what's playing, uses fancy spectral analysis to tell the difference between dialogue and music, and automatically:
+- 🔊 **Turns UP** the volume when there's dialogue (so your kid can follow the story)
+- 🔇 **Turns DOWN** the volume when there's music (so you don't go deaf)

+No more remote control juggling.
+No more "CAN YOU TURN IT DOWN?!" interruptions.
+Just peace, quiet work time, and happy kids watching their movies 🎉

-### Key Features
+### Key Features 🎯

-- **Intelligent Audio Classification**: Uses FFT-based spectral analysis to distinguish between:
+- **🧠 Intelligent Audio Classification**: Uses FFT-based spectral analysis (fancy math!) to distinguish between:
-  - **Dialogue**: Automatically increases volume when human speech is detected
-  - **Music**: Automatically decreases volume when music is detected
-  - **Unknown**: Maintains current volume when classification is uncertain
+  - **💬 Dialogue**: Automatically cranks it UP when characters are talking (so your kid doesn't miss the plot)
+  - **🎵 Music**: Automatically dials it DOWN when songs start (so you don't lose your hearing)
+  - **❓ Unknown**: Keeps things stable when it's not sure (better safe than sorry)

-- **Persistent Connection**: Uses `pychromecast` for fast, persistent connection to Chromecast devices (no HTTP delays)
+- **⚡ Persistent Connection**: Uses `pychromecast` for lightning-fast volume changes (no annoying delays)

-- **Manual Override**:
+- **🎮 Manual Override**:
-  - Arrow keys (↑↓) for manual volume adjustment
+  - Arrow keys (↑↓) for emergency volume control (because sometimes you need to take matters into your own hands)
-  - Manual adjustments pause automatic adjustments for 10 seconds
+  - Manual adjustments pause automatic mode for 10 seconds (you're the boss)
-  - Manual volume can exceed automatic baseline limits
+  - Manual volume can exceed automatic limits (power user mode activated)

-- **Adaptive Thresholds**: Automatically adjusts sensitivity based on your manual volume preferences
+- **🎚️ Adaptive Thresholds**: Learns from your manual adjustments (gets smarter over time, like a good assistant)

-- **Real-time Status Display**: Shows current volume, audio level (dB), detected audio type, and manual/auto mode
+- **📊 Real-time Status Display**: Shows what's happening (volume, audio type, confidence level) so you know it's working

-- **Cross-platform Support**: Works on macOS, Linux, and Windows with appropriate keyboard input handling
+- **🌍 Cross-platform Support**: Works on macOS, Linux, and Windows (because work happens everywhere)

 ## How It Works